Contribution starting at $3,150

 Chef-prepared meals

-Early in the morning watch the sunrise over the forest and river as you spot and count herons, kingfishers, horned-screamers and a multitude of shore birds.
+Earthwatch participants in a row boat spotting and counting count herons, kingfishers, horned-screamers and a multitude of shore birds.

-Early in the morning watch the sunrise over the forest and river as you spot and count herons, kingfishers, horned-screamers and a multitude of shore birds.
+Earthwatch participants in a row boat spotting and counting count herons, kingfishers, horned-screamers and a multitude of shore birds.

 Aboard a riverboat deep in the heart of Peru’s flooded Amazon region, you’ll help to conserve river dolphins and monkeys, and protect the fragile South American wilderness.